 Each family got one room.

 The cabins stretched for over a mile along a dirt road.

-The first and last still stand; the last is barely visible in the heat haze.
+last still stand; the last is barely visible in the heat haze.

 Every morning a bell would ring, and slave families would send their young children to pick up breakfast materials (everyone else was working in the fields).

 Imagine hauling a pot of stuff a mile at eight years old.

 Unusually, Laura plantation has pictures of many of the slaves.

 Laura’s mother arranged to take them just before the Civil War; they were found in the attic of the main house.